microsoft/mu_plus/DfciPkg/UnitTests/DfciTests/readme.md

 Copy the files needed for the DUT.
 There is a script to help you do this.
-With a removable device at drive letter D for example, issue the command **DeviceUnderTest\CollectFilesForDut.cmd D:\DfciSetup**.
+For example, with a removable device mounted at drive D:, issue the command:

+**DeviceUnderTest\CollectFilesForDut.cmd D:\DfciSetup**

-This will create a directory on the USB key named DfciSetup with the required files for setting up the remote server.
+This will create a directory on the USB key named **DfciSetup** with the required files for setting up the remote server.
-Mount the USB device on the DUT and run the **SetupDUT.cmd**.
+Mount the removable device on the DUT and run:

+**SetupDUT.cmd**

 This will download and install Python 3.7.4, robotframework, robotremoteserver, and pypiwin32.
 In addition, the SetupDUT command will update the firewall for the robot framework testing, and a make a couple of configuration changes to Windows for a better test experience.